Established: 1964 by action of the Ohio General Assembly

-Location: In the heart of downtown Cleveland, Euclid Avenue between East 17th and East 30th Street; Carnegie Ave. to Payne Ave.
-Extended campuses in Westlake and Solon.
+Location: In the heart of downtown Cleveland, Euclid Avenue between East 17 Street and East 30 Street; Carnegie Avenue to Payne Avenue.

 Campus: More than 85 acres, 40-plus buildings (largest footprint in downtown Cleveland)

-Partnerships/Collaborations: More then 250, including the Cleveland Clinic Foundation, Cleveland Metropolitan School District, City of Cleveland, NASA Glenn Research Center, business/industry, federal government, other higher education institutions, and more
+Partnerships/Collaborations: More than 250, including the Cleveland Clinic Foundation, Cleveland Metropolitan School District, City of Cleveland, NASA Glenn Research Center, business/industry, federal government, other higher education institutions and more.

-Academic organization: Eight Colleges, including Business Administration, Education and Human Services, Engineering, Law, Liberal Arts and Social Sciences, Science, Urban Affairs, and Graduate Studies.
+Academic Organization: Eight colleges, including Arts and Sciences, Business, Education and Public Affairs, Engineering, Graduate Studies, Health, Honors and Law.
 The Division of Continuing Education offers noncredit courses to thousands of students each year.
 Project 60 offers free classes to senior citizens.

-Athletics: NCAA Division I. Men’s baseball, basketball, fencing, golf, soccer, swimming, wrestling and tennis.
+Athletics: NCAA Division I. Men’s basketball, fencing, golf, soccer, swimming, wrestling, tennis and lacrosse.
 Women’s basketball, cross-country, fencing, soccer, softball, swimming, tennis, volleyball and golf.
-Colors: forest green and white.
+Colors: Forest green and white.
 Nickname: Vikings.
 Affiliations: Horizon League and Eastern Wrestling League.

-Student activities: Student Government Association, Student Bar Association, Campus Activities Board, student-run radio station (WCSB-FM), three student newspapers (the Cauldron, The Vindicator and The Cleveland Stater), Whiskey Island literary magazine, the Gavel law school publication, five national fraternities, seven sororities and more than 150 student honorary, professional, cultural and social organizations.
+Student Activities: Student Government Association, Student Bar Association, Campus Activities Board, student-run radio station (WCSB-FM), three student newspapers (The Cleveland Stater, The Cauldron and The Vindicator), Whiskey Island literary magazine, The Gavel law school publication, four fraternities, four sororities and approximately 200 student honorary, professional, cultural and social organizations.

-Student profile: 57 percent women, 43 percent men.
-Approximately 28 percent minorities, of which 18 percent is African American.
-More than 800 international students.
-Average age 25.
-CSU students represent 32 states and 75 countries.
+Student Profile: 55 percent women, 45 percent men.
+Approximately 27 percent minorities, of which two-thirds are African American.
+More than 1,400 international students.
+Average age 27.
 About one-third are in graduate school or law school.
-More than half are part-time students and transfer students – CSU’s junior class is consistently larger than its freshman class.